Rain Barrels

 GVC offers multiple rain barrel workshops each year.

 Anyone can attend a workshop to learn about the benefits of a rain barrel, as well as installation and maintenance techniques.
+If interested, participants can also purchase their own rain barrels to install at home.
+Shop local and support your local environmental nonprofit!

 Sign up for an upcoming rain barrel workshop.